 Hydrolyzed Whey Protein

-This is usually the most expensive way.
+This is normally the most expensive way.

-In addition, amino acids play an important role in maintaining a healthy immune system, cardiovascular function and brain metabolism.
+Furthermore, amino acids play an important role in maintaining a healthy immune system, cardiovascular function and brain metabolism.

-Supplementing with protein brings many benefits, which come essentially from the biological function of essential amino acids.
+Supplementing with protein brings many benefits, which essentially come from the biological function of essential amino acids.